Criminology - Grangegorman

 Duration

-1 year full-time, 2 years part-time
+1 year full-time or 2 years part-time, on-campus delivery.

 Full-time students attend lectures two late afternoons/evenings per week and part-time students attend on one late afternoon/evening per week (may require attendance on a second evening depending on the optional module selected in semester two, year 1).
 Please note lectures for both full-time and part-time students commence at 4pm.
 Students are required to complete substantial reading and written assignments outside of timetabled class hours.
-It is strongly recommended therefore that those in full-time employment complete the programme on a part-time basis.
+It is strongly recommended therefore that those in full-time employment complete the course on a part-time basis.

 Enrolment dates

-Commencement Date September 2020
+Commencement Date: September 2026.

 Post Course Info